Article

 A man visualizes his processes in AM System

-Understanding and improving how an organization works is crucial to long-term success.
-Process mapping is a method that helps companies visualize their workflows and identify both strengths and areas for improvement.
-By creating a clear picture of how work is done, companies can ensure that all employees work in a standardized and efficient way.
-It also creates a basis for continuous development and increased competitiveness.
+Understanding and improving how an organization works is key to long-term success.
+Process mapping is a method that helps visualize workflows and identify both strengths and areas for improvement.
+By creating a clear picture of how work is carried out, companies can ensure that everyone follows standardized and efficient practices.
+It also lays the foundation for continuous improvement and greater competitiveness.

 Process mapping involves describing and visualizing how different parts of the organization's work are done.
 Instead of using long and detailed texts, this is often done through clear diagrams or flowcharts.
 This method makes it easy to analyze and understand workflows and the relationship between different steps in the process.